-To make it easier, we’ve created this easy 11 point checklist to help you make sure you’ve covered all of the important pre-trip planning steps so you can sit back and enjoy your Greek vacation once you get here!
+To make it easier, we’ve created this easy 11 point checklist for traveling to Greece to help you make sure you’ve covered all of the important pre-trip planning steps so you can sit back and enjoy your Greek vacation once you get here!
+Consider this your one-stop Greece trip planner.

 Step 1: Check to See if You Need a Visa